Killer winter tornado stuns storm-savvy Alabama town - WTMJ

 “I’m just so proud that Smokey is OK.
 One of my daughters had some guinea pigs and the other one had a turtle. and I can’t find them.
 I just found part of the guinea pig cage,” he said.

-Associated Press Writer Kim Chandler in Montgomery; Jeff Martin in Marietta, Georgia; and Desiree Mathurin in Atlanta contributed to this report.
+Associated Press writers Kim Chandler in Montgomery; Jeff Martin in Marietta, Georgia; Desiree Mathurin in Atlanta; and Seth Borenstein in Borenstein in Kensington, Maryland, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.